 For those who remember the “good ol’ days,” you may want to book your stay at the Mission Ranch Hotel & Restaurant.
 Why?
 Because Clint Eastwood purchased this former dairy farm to prevent it from being converted into high-rise condominiums.

 After acquiring it, he had it restored into the Mission Ranch Hotel & Restaurant.
 There are even sheep that still graze on the 22-acre ranch.
 Come stay and dine in a real piece of old Hollywood history on the California coast.

 For the die-hard fans of Clint Eastwood, you can also see the house where he filmed Play Misty.
 If you stay in Carmel long enough, you might even see him at his favorite table next to the large rock fireplace in the Mission Ranch Restaurant.

 Palo Corona Regional Park

 The Palo Corona Regional Park is a wild habitat for many endangered animals.
 Covering more than 4,500 acres of countryside, the park hosts various ecosystems.

 You’ll find mixed hardwood forests, expansive and diverse grasslands, and even fisheries in the perennial creeks.
 Palo Corona Regional Park is truly wild.
-On its scenic trails, be prepared to encounter deer, bobcats, black bears, and even mountain lions within.
+On its scenic trails, be prepared to encounter wildlife like deer, bobcats, black bears, and even mountain lions.

-For a bird’s-eye view, hike up the Inspiration Point Trail.
+For a bird’s-eye view of the beautiful scenery, hike up the Inspiration Point Trail.
 Take a breather on the picnic bench provided at the top before continuing on the more relaxing Animas Pond Trail.